Our programme explainer – newsletters to make this funding scheme easier for you to digest.

 Additional requisites are:

-This is consistent with one of the key ambitions of this funding mechanism that is to encourage and create bilateral cooperation between organisations from the Beneficiary State (Croatia) and organisations from Donor State (Norway).
+This is consistent with one of the key ambitions of this funding mechanism which is to encourage and create bilateral cooperation between organisations from the Beneficiary State (Greece) and organisations from the Donor States (Norway, Iceland and Liechtenstein).

 So how can this gap be bridged?